-- We do not accept requests for part term attendance and program places cannot be reserved or held over.
+- We do not accept requests or transfers for part term attendance and program places cannot be reserved or held over.

-- A minimum number of enrollments are required before a class can commence.
+- A minimum number of enrolments are required before a class can commence.

-- We reserve the right to cancel a program due to a lack of enrollments.
+- We reserve the right to cancel a program due to a lack of enrolments.